 There are a number of scholarship options available from UWS and external funding agencies to undertake a PhD project in my lab.
 Please contact me before applying to discuss the suitability of your application and potential projects.

-Scholarships options from UWS:
+Scholarships from WSU

 Other scholarship options: